Cray-HPE/docs-csm/256-FIRMWARE-ACTION-SERVICE-FAS-RECIPES.md

 ## <a name="special-note:-updating-ncns">Special Note: updating NCNs</a>

 NCNs are compute blades; we currently only have NCNs that are manufactured by Gigabyte or HPE.
 We recommend using the `NodeBMC` examples from above and including the `xname` param as part of the `stateComponentFilter` to target **ONLY** the xnames you have separately identified as an NCN.
 Updating more than one NCN at a time **MAY** cause system instability.
-Be sure to follow the correct process for updating NCN; FAS accepts no responbility for updates that do not follow the correct process.
+Be sure to follow the correct process for updating NCN; FAS accepts no responsibility for updates that do not follow the correct process.
 Firmware updates have the capacity to harm the system; follow the appropriate guides!